-If you've loved doing Veganuary so much that you've decided to carry it on for longer, we'd like to point you in the direction of Amelia Freer's recipe for coconut and almond pear crumble recipe - it's gluten-free too!
+If you're looking for a warming, comforting dessert to make this autumn, we'd like to point you in the direction of Amelia Freer's recipe for coconut and almond pear crumble recipe - it's gluten-free and vegan too!

 Don't worry if you're not a fan of pears - "You can use any fruit to make a crumble, so opt for what is available and in season," says Amelia.
 "Whilst this crumble topping differs from a traditional version, it is still a lovely option for a hassle-free, mid-week pudding (or breakfast)."

 Four large, very ripe pears, washed, cored and diced (it’s fine to leave the skins on)